Access and Inclusion

 - The Department of Spanish, Latina/o, Latin American Studies will accept no more than 8 credits taken abroad at the 300 level.

-- Decisions will be based on academic criteria.
-It is required for the student to present the department with syllabi and all relevant materials.
+- Final decisions about credit transfer will be based on academic criteria, and made upon students’ return.
+Students are required to present the department with syllabi and all relevant course materials.
 Courses on a variety of subjects (literature, history, art, film, but also political science, economics, sociology, etc.) may count towards the major, as long as their main focus is some aspect of the Spanish-speaking world or the Spanish language as such (e.g. linguistics).
 Such credit will only be accepted after the study abroad advisor approves the course contents and objectives after the student's return to campus.

 A Member of the